DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ### Populating Data

-Once all fields have been added to the Data anonymization fields FastTab begin selecting the type of Data you want populated as outlined in  [Data anonymization profiles](https://github.com/DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/blob/master/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md#data-anonymization-profiles) above.
+Once all fields have been added to the Data anonymization fields FastTab begin selecting the type of Data you want populated as outlined in  *Data anonymization profiles*

 Selecting Is randomized allows you to choose the data value type from the drop-down list of available formats and apply this individually to each record within that field to generate unique records